-Days after landing the Bremen, Fitzmaurice and the two Germans the three men were presented with the United States Distinguished Flying Cross, awarded for "heroism or extraordinary achievement while participating in an aerial flight,” by former Preisdent Calvin Coolidge.
+Days after landing the Bremen, the three men were presented with the United States Distinguished Flying Cross, awarded for "heroism or extraordinary achievement while participating in an aerial flight,” by former President Calvin Coolidge.

 There is also a granite strip on New York City’s Broadway commemorating Fitzmaurice with the names of the fliers.

 Today, the Bremen aircraft belongs to the Henry Ford Museum in Dearborn, MI but is currently on display in a hangar at the Bremen Airport Museum in Germany where it has been completely restored.